 In fact, according to the Google My Business Help section, “Your name should reflect your business’ real-world name, as used consistently on your storefront, website, stationery, and as known to customers.
 Accurately representing your business name helps customers find your business online.”

-Should you change your business name to a keyword rich business name?
+Should you change your law firm name to a keyword rich business name?

 Like everything in SEO, the answer is “it depends”.
 This is something I would recommend you discuss with a branding professional to understand all of the pros and cons before making a decision, but in the meantime, here are some that come to mind.

 - Your firm might rank for important keywords easier